Amog-OS/AmogOS/README.md

 ## Installation Notes
 - **We are not resposible for ANY KIND OF DATA LOSS or any kind of problem not relating to ඞAMOGOSඞ, USE THIS AT YOUR OWN RISK**

-- NOTE: We have both Raspberry Pi and x86_64 builds.
-Raspberry Pi 32-bit builds will have `RPI` in their names and PC x86_64 builds will have `x64` in their names in their respective releases.

 - For x64 users: It takes like a whole 69420 secs to load the UI from usb boot so be patient!

-- For RPI users: SPAM ESC KEY ON THE KEYBOARD WHEN BOOTING ඞAMOGOSඞ ON AN ACTUAL PI TO FIX BLINKING CURSOR/BOOT ISSUE.

 ## Install
 - **Grab install instructions and the download links here on our website: https://www.amogos.studio/install.html.**

-- (please note that by downloading ඞAmogOSඞ, you have a severely increased chance of being infected with the deadly ඞamogusඞ and AMOGID-69 virus.
+- (please note that by downloading ඞAmogOSඞ, you have a severely increased chance of being infected with the sussy ඞamogusඞ and AMOGID-69 virus.
 Please refer to [here](https://www.youtube.com/watch?v=nFstpT_YTro) for treatment methods).

 ## Testing ඞAmogOSඞ
 - Now you can test out ඞAmogOSඞ online without downloading it at DistroTest: https://distrotest.net/AmogOS/. (note that DistroTest just has high latency, ඞAmogOSඞ actually runs extremely well even on my old 2013 laptop so get rekt Ubuntu)